ephico2real2/group-sync-operator-helm-chart/README.md

 ## Prerequisites

-- OpenShift 4.x cluster
+- **OpenShift 4.x cluster** (Required - this chart does not work on standard Kubernetes)
 - Helm 3.x
-- Access to OpenShift's default catalog (community-operators)
+- Access to OpenShift's catalog sources (specifically community-operators in openshift-marketplace)
+- OLM must be installed and functioning
 - LDAP server details and credentials
 - CA certificate for LDAPS connection